WebAssembly/design/TextFormat.md

   [s-expressions]: https://en.wikipedia.org/wiki/S-expression

 Here are some of these prototypes.
-Keep in mind that these *aren't* official:
+Keep in mind that these *aren't* official, and the final official format may look entirely different:

 * [Prototype specification][] consumes an s-expression syntax.
 * [WAVM backend][] consumes compatible s-expressions.